 The hazard warning flashers are activated automatically when the car has been braked so suddenly that the emergency brake lights have been activated at a speed below 10 km/h.
 The hazard warning flashers remain on when the car has stopped and are deactivated automatically when the car is driven off again or the button is depressed.

-For more information on emergency brake lights and automatic hazard warning flashers, see Foot brake - emergency brake lights and automatic hazard warning flashers (p.
-289).
+- direction indicators (p.
+96) - Foot brake emergency brake lights and automatic hazard warning flashers (p.
+287)